DeSantis tests limits of his combative style in Disney feud - NewsBreak

 So far, Florida voters seem to be on DeSantis' side.

 Nearly 6 in 10 Florida voters approved of DeSantis' job performance in a February poll conducted by the University of North Florida.
 The poll also asked registered Republicans about a hypothetical presidential primary between Trump and DeSantis.
 The result?
-Trump and DeSantis were about even.
+Trump and DeSantis were statistically tied.

 Brian Ballard, a Florida lobbyist and a major Republican fundraiser, said DeSantis has “a combination of popularity and instincts” that is shaping the modern-day GOP.